albrechtcolia/the-c-programming-language-solutions/readme.md

 - 09 - Getch and ungetch handling EOF character
 - 10 - Calculator using getline
 - 11 - Getline using static
+- 12 - Convert integer into string by calling recursive routine

 <b>Chapter 05</b>
 - Under development.